-It would, without a doubt, be a crime to visit Bruges without walking along its canals.
-Although its true that its monuments and landmarks are stunning, the true beauty of the city is discovering it by walking along the banks of these streams that weave in and out of the city.
-A piece of advice for finishing your route through Bruges is to go on a small tourist boat that won’t cost you more than 7 euros and explore Bruges’ canals.
+It would, without a doubt, be a crime to visit Bruges in a day without walking along its canals.
+Although it is true that its monuments and landmarks are stunning, the true beauty of the city is discovering it by walking along the banks of these streams that weave in and out of the city.
+A piece of advice for finishing your route through Bruges in a day is to go on a small tourist boat that won’t cost you more than 7 euros and explore Bruges’ canals.
 This is a unique opportunity, to get to know a city by boat along its rivers.
 An audio guide will explain everything you can see in your own language and also, you will be able to spot a very appealing individual: the dog in the window.

 The best way to enjoy the city of dreams is our ‘Fairy-tale towns tour’!